Helen Stone: Career

 She served for nine years as a governor at Cheltenham Ladies' College, and was later chair of governors at the North London Collegiate School for 10 years.

-She chairs the Ethics and Standards Board of the APM Group, an accreditation group.
+She chaired the Ethics and Standards Board of the APM Group, an accreditation group.

 She has been a director of several organisations including the London Hostels Association and the North London Collegiate School.